 MORE: Inside Grace and Frankie stars Jane Fonda and Lily Tomlin's real-life friendship

-However, sadly for fans, series seven will be the final chapter for Grace Hanson and Frankie Bergstein.
+However, it's a bittersweet moment for fans as the episodes mark the final chapter for Grace Hanson and Frankie Bergstein.
 But why does the endearing comedy-drama have to be cancelled at all?
 Find out the reasons why the Netflix show is coming to an end...

 WATCH: Have you caught up with Grace and Frankie?